Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Mixed-Projection ADMM

-\end{proof} In words, Theorem \ref{thm_lrml:convergence} states that if the sequence of dual variable iterates produced by Algorithm \ref{alg:ADMM} is bounded and the primal residuals converge to zero quickly enough (specifically, it is required that the norm of successive dual variable differences is summable), then any accumulation point $(\bm{\Bar{U}}, \bm{\Bar{V}}, \bm{\Bar{P}}, \bm{\Bar{Z}}, \bm{\Bar{\Phi}}, \bm{\Bar{\Psi}})$ of the sequence of iterates produced by Algorithm \ref{alg:ADMM} satisfies the first order optimality conditions of \eqref{opt_lrml4:MC_primal_dummy} if the rank $k$ approximation of the matrix $[\lambda \bm{Y}\bm{Y}^T+\frac{1}{2}(\bm{\Bar{\Phi}}\bm{\Bar{Z}}^T+\bm{\Bar{Z}}\bm{\Bar{\Phi}}^T)]$ shares the same column space as the matrix $\bm{\Bar{Z}}$.
-We note that this condition can only be verified upon termination of Algorithm \ref{alg:ADMM} since it depends on the algorithm output in addition to the problem data.
+\end{proof} In words, Theorem \ref{thm_lrml:convergence} states that if the sequence of dual variable iterates produced by Algorithm \ref{alg:ADMM} is bounded and the primal residuals converge to zero quickly enough (specifically, it is required that the norm of successive dual variable differences is summable), then any accumulation point $(\bm{\Bar{U}}, \bm{\Bar{V}}, \bm{\Bar{P}}, \bm{\Bar{Z}}, \bm{\Bar{\Phi}}, \bm{\Bar{\Psi}})$ of the sequence of iterates produced by Algorithm \ref{alg:ADMM} satisfies the first order optimality conditions of \eqref{opt_lrml4:MC_primal_dummy} if the rank $k$ approximation of the matrix $[\lambda \bm{Y}\bm{Y}^T+\frac{1}{2}(\bm{\Bar{\Phi}}\bm{\Bar{Z}}^T+\bm{\Bar{Z}}\bm{\Bar{\Phi}}^T)]$ shares the same column space as the matrix $\bm{\Bar{Z}}$. {We note that the assumption made in Theorem \ref{thm_lrml:convergence} is consistent with common assumptions made in the analysis of nonconvex ADMM \citep{jiang2014alternating, shen2014augmented, xu2012alternating}.} We {also }note that this condition can only be verified upon termination of Algorithm \ref{alg:ADMM} since it depends on the algorithm output in addition to the problem data.
 Accordingly, Theorem \ref{thm_lrml:convergence} provides an a posteriori convergence result.

 We note that this condition was always satisfied by the output of Algorithm \ref{alg:ADMM} in our synthetic numerical experiments.
 Specifically, letting $\bm{P}_1 \in \mathbb{R}^{n \times n}$ denote the orthogonal projection onto the $k$-dimensional column space of $\bm{\Bar{Z}}$ and $\bm{P}_2 \in \mathbb{R}^{n \times n}$ denote the orthogonal projection onto the $k$ leading eigenvectors of $[\lambda \bm{Y}\bm{Y}^T+\frac{1}{2}(\bm{\Bar{\Phi}}\bm{\Bar{Z}}^T+\bm{\Bar{Z}}\bm{\Bar{\Phi}}^T)]$, the eigenvector condition stated in Theorem \ref{thm_lrml:convergence} is satisfied if and only if we have $(\bm{I}_n-\bm{P_1})\bm{P}_2 = \bm{0}_{n \times n}$.
 This suggests that the quantity $\bm{P}_2-\bm{P_1}\bm{P}_2$ can be viewed as a dual residual for Algorithm \ref{alg:ADMM} (recall that the primal residuals are given by $\bm{Z}-\bm{P}\bm{Z}$ and $\bm{Z}-\bm{U}$, which we term the $\bm{\Phi}$-residual and the $\bm{\Psi}$-residual respectively).
 In Figure \ref{fig_lrml4:synthetic_residual}, we plot the evolution of the primal and dual residuals over $500$ iterations of Algorithm \ref{alg:ADMM} for a single synthetic data run (see Section \ref{ssec_lrml4:synthetic_data} for a specification of the data generation procedure) where we have fixed $\rho_1 = \rho_2 = 10$.
 Observe that after only a small number of iterations, the norm of the $\bm{\Phi}$-residual and the norm of the $\bm{\Psi}$-residual quickly approach $0$, indicating that Algorithm \ref{alg:ADMM} has arrived at a feasible solution.
 Moreover, the norm of the dual residual similarly quickly approaches $0$ after a small number of iterations, indicating that the eigenvector condition from Theorem \ref{thm_lrml:convergence} is satisfied and that Algorithm \ref{alg:ADMM} has therefore arrived at a solution satisfying first order optimality conditions.